jactor-rises/build-matcher/README.md

 ### Acknowledgements
 This code is build on top of hamcrest matchers, specifically: **`org.hamcrest.TypeSafeMatcher`** and **`org.hamcrest.core.Is`**
+When jdk1.9 is released, the new framwork from `org.unit`

 ### Side effects
 * `EqualsMatcher` - tests the implementation of the equals method according to the java specification